 Enter to win by clicking on the link at the top of the DPW home page announcing Laurie's interview.

-What mediums and genres have yo
+What mediums and genres have you experimented with?

 I experiment and waste lots of money trying all kinds of supplies.
 I'm sure the people at the local art store love seeing me because I never leave without spending at least $150... and after experimenting, I always come back to oil painting.
 I have found a true love for gouache and I also love slow drying acrylics when I paint at home.
 I'd love to try sculpture at some point in my life.